temp-check/api/README.md

 ## Description

-A simple API service that lazily geocodes input addresses using [RubyGeocoder](http://www.rubygeocoder.com).
+A simple API service that lazily geocodes input addresses (or zipcodes) using [RubyGeocoder](http://www.rubygeocoder.com).

 Stored geocoded addresses are used to lazily refresh the 10-day forecast using [WeatherAPI](https://www.weatherapi.com).